Blog

 Social and Emotional Development

-Creative Development
+Artistic Development

 Physical Development

-Many types of creative play are great opportunities for kids to be active and get exercise.
+Many types of creative play encourage kids to be active and get exercise.
 Imaginative play can give lots of practice for both gross and fine motor skills, especially for younger kids.
+As kids play, they use gross motor skills like climbing and jumping.

 Language Development and Communication Skills